bcgov/MOH-HCIM-FHIR/input/pagecontent/StructureDefinition-bc-metadata-parameters-intro.md

 :--- | :---
 messageId | The unique id for the operation request.
-This is assigned by the sender of the operation request. messageDateTime | This field stores the date and time that the request was sent. messageRequestId | Each request will have a response.
+This is assigned by the sender of the operation request. messageDateTime | This field stores the date and time that the request was sent. requestMessageId | Each request will have a response.
 The response can be related back to the request (important for asynchronous operations) when the unique Id of the request is included in the response. sender | This is an identifier for the source of the request or response. enterer | The user identifier if required.